The Koltz Lab at UT Austin

 PhD student

-Annie is a first year PhD student interested in untangling the ways both living organisms and environmental conditions shape ecological processes.
+Annie is a rising second year PhD student interested in untangling the ways both living organisms and environmental conditions shape ecological processes.
 She is especially curious about the ways food webs and community interactions drive ecosystem functioning.
 Currently, using wild, white-footed deer mice and their helminth parasites as a model system, she is exploring how sublethal infections shape the condition, diet, microbiome, and behavior of this widespread wild species.
 When she isn’t linking small organisms to large ecosystem level processes, she enjoys playing pickleball, spending time with friends, and introducing children to the fascinating world of ecology through outreach!

 Picture